Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/gateway-api-support.md

 ## TLSRoutes

-Kong implementation supports `TLSRoute`.

 ### Supported Versions
 - `v1alpha2`

 {% if_version gte:2.6.x %}
 ## ReferenceGrants

-Kong implementation supports to use `ReferenceGrant` to allow routes to reference backends in other namespaces in `BackendRefs`.
+Kong implementation supports `ReferenceGrant` to allow routes to reference backends in other namespaces in `BackendRefs`.

 ### Supported Versions